martinduke/quic-version-alt-svc-parameter/draft-duke-httpbis-quic-version-alt-svc.md

     email: lucaspardue.24.7@gmail.com

 normative:

 informative:

 --- abstract

-The HTTP Alternative Services (Alt-Svc) header informs clients of alternate locations of the same resource.
-Among its fields, it includes the Application Layer Protocol Negotiation (ALPN) codepoint of those locations.
-When the ALPN is "h3", that indicates to the client that the resource can be accessed via the QUIC protocol.
-However, without a priori knowledge of the QUIC version in use, clients might incur a round-trip latency penalty to complete QUIC version negotiation, or forfeit desirable properties of a QUIC version.
-This document specifies a new parameter for the Alt-Svc header that specifies the supported QUIC versions at the alternate location, substantially reducing the chance of this penalty.
+HTTP Alternative Services (Alt-Svc) describes how one origin's resource can be accessed via a different protocol/host/port combination.
+Alternatives are advertised by servers using the Alt-Svc header field or the ALTSVC frame.
+This includes a protocol name, which reuses Application Layer Protocol Negotiation (ALPN) codepoints.
+The "h3" codepoint indicates the availability of HTTP/3.
+A client that uses such an alternative first makes a QUIC connection.
+However, without a priori knowledge of which QUIC version to use, clients might incur a round-trip latency penalty to complete QUIC version negotiation, or forfeit desirable properties of a QUIC version.
+This document specifies a new Alt-Svc parameter that specifies the alternatives supported QUIC version, which substantially reducing the chance of this penalty.

 --- middle

 # Introduction

-The HTTP Alterative Services field {{!ALTSVC=I-D.ietf-httpbis-rfc7838bis}}
+HTTP Alternative Services (Alt-Svc) {{!ALTSVC=I-D.ietf-httpbis-rfc7838bis}}
-allows an HTTP server to inform the client of other locations to access a resource, including via a different protocol.
-A client might connect using the protocol with the highest probability success, but prefer the properties of another.
-Note that  HTTP/2 {{?I-D.ietf-httpbis-http2bis}} recommends servers send Alt-Svc in an ALTSVC frame, although the field is valid.
+describes how one origin's resource can be accessed via a different protocol/host/port combination.
+Alternatives are advertised by servers using the Alt-Svc header field or the ALTSVC frame.
+This includes a protocol name, which reuses codepoints from the Application-Layer Protocol Negotiation (ALPN) TLS extension {{?RFC7301}}.
+Servers can advertise multiple alternatives, in which case the order reflects the servers preferences (the first value being the most preferred).

+Clients can ignore alternative services, or pick one at their discretion.
+A client might use any details from the advertisement, in addition to out of band information, in determining if an alternative is suitable or preferred. the properties of another.

-In particular, Alt-Svc includes a codepoint from the Application-Layer Protocol Negotiation (ALPN) TLS extension {{?RFC7301}}.
-Originally intend to allow multiple applications to utilize TLS or DTLS on the same IP address and TCP or UDP port, ALPN can also usefully identify the transport in an Alt-Svc context.
-The "h3" ALPN informs the client that it can use HTTP/3 {{?I-D.ietf-quic-http}}
-for access, which in turn requires the QUIC transport protocol {{?RFC8999}}.
+While ALPN was originally intend to allow multiple applications to utilize TLS or DTLS on the same IP address and TCP or UDP port, ALPN can also usefully identify the transport in an Alt-Svc context.
+The "h3" ALPN codepoint informs the client that it can use HTTP/3 {{?I-D.ietf-quic-http}} for access, which in turn requires the QUIC transport protocol {{?RFC8999}}.

 QUIC is versioned.
-A client and server that both support a QUIC version can, through a negotiation process, geenrally agree on that version in no more than one round-trip.
-However, to avoid that penalty clients might use the most commonly deployed QUIC version (e.g. version 1 {{?RFC9000}}), rather than the version with the most desirable properties for the client's use case.
+A client and server that both support a QUIC version can, through a negotiation process, generally agree on that version in no more than one round-trip.
+However, to avoid that penalty clients might use the most commonly deployed QUIC version (e.g. version 1 {{?RFC9000}} at the time of writing), rather than the version with the most desirable properties for the client's use case.

-One solution is to register new ALPN codepoints for new QUIC versions.
+To avoid the round-trip, one solution would be to register unique ALPN codepoints for each HTTP/3 and QUIC version combination.
 However, this might complicate deployment of new versions and deprecation of old ones: architecturally, an application should provide its ALPN to its QUIC implementation.
 In this case, fully deploying a new version in that implementation would require updating all applications that use it.

 Instead, this document specifies an Alt-Svc parameter that lists the QUIC versions available to serve the resource.
-Clients that do not understand this parameter might default to the most likely version, and/or incur a round-trip penalty in the event of a mismatch.
+Clients that do not understand this parameter will ignore it.
+They might default to the most likely version, and/or incur a round-trip penalty in the event of a mismatch.
 Clients that do process the parameter will connect successfully using the most desirable version with high probability.

 # Conventions and Definitions